EkberAksu/Computer_Organizations/README.md

 Projects:

-Project 1: a digital circuit that detects which of the two 5-bit input numbers (InA and InB) is larger.
+Project 1: a digital circuit that detects which of the two 5-bit input numbers (InA and InB) is larger (Structural Verilog & Assembly)

-Project 2: assembler for MIPS( implemented in c++)
+Project 2: assembler for MIPS (c++)

-Project 3: Single Cycle CPU (Implemented 22 instructions)
+Project 3: Single Cycle CPU (Implemented 22 instructions) (Structural Verilog)